Rupert Hart-Davis Ltd. (London, UK)

-The last (1970) title may be in error but is listed several places as a Reynard Library title published by Harvard University Press.
 An advert from 1971 indicates that Harvard University Press offered the series in both hardcover and paperback:

 This copy of Dr. Johnson: Prose and Poetry edited by Mona Wilson was published in 1967.
 The initial publication of this title was 1950.
 This is the Harvard University Press version, which may have been printed much later than the British Rupert Hart-Davis copies.
 Jackets are common to the series, with a fox design used by the British editions.
 The colors used include red, but also teal and purple.
 The jacket spines are a bit unusual, containing only the sir name of the author.
 The series title is on the front of the jacket and front flap.
 A prospectus for the series is also included on the front jacket flap with a few quotes from reviews.

 Additional titles in the series are summarized on the rear flap, and also detailed on the back of the jacket.
 It does not seem that the Burns title, listed as forthcoming, was ever published.

 Bindings are an attractive cloth buckram in dark red and black with a simple spine and cover design in gold.
 The series name is included on the front of the book.